ajaykumar-v/ee-workshop/REPO-SETUP-GUIDE.md

 ## Setting up depedabot

-Dependabot has been installed rtCamp organization wide.
+Dependabot has been installed tangworkshop organization wide.

 For your repo, if you are using php-composer or javascript or submodule packages, you can create dependabot config file so that it knows which dependencies to check for.